-This expressionless man is Jean le Suisse (Jean the Swiss).
+This expressionless man is Jean le Suisse (Jean the Swiss), dressed as a colourful soldier.
 His breastplate, interestingly enough, says ‘Neuchatel’, the name of a Swiss city where Khimoune has exhibited another ‘Enfants du Monde’.

 The big, round, melty face of Dick l’Anglais clearly came from a London street, and it’s written all over his smile too!
 I like the fusion of smooth tarmac road and historic cobblestones on Dick’s winter coat.